-Clyde Football Club was founded in 1877, playing their home matches on the banks of the River Clyde at Barrowfield Park, Glasgow.
+Clyde Football Club was established in 1877, playing their home matches on the banks of the River Clyde at Barrowfield Park, Glasgow.

-By the late 1960s, many urban areas in Glasgow were being cleared.
+By the late 1960s, many urban areas in Glasgow were being cleared for new developments.
 Large swathes of the population in these areas were forced to relocate to more remote regions of the city.
 A significant number of Clyde’s supporters resided in Bridgeton, Dalmarnock, the Gorbals, Oatlands and Rutherglen, all of which experienced significant population reduction during this period.
 Clyde’s support dwindled and the club has bounced around the lower divisons ever since their last spell in the top tier, which ended in 1975.
+To celebrate their centenary in 1977, a version of the current Clyde badge came into use.

 As a result their historic financial difficulties, Clyde have moved about over the years.
 And although they are now based in Cumbernauld, some nine miles north of the River Clyde, as the crow flies, they retain their name original name.